AlainDaccache/Quantropy/README.md

 The library attempts to:
-- Implement the low-level work to achieve **abstraction**, so that the user can swiftly translate his insights into practice, without wasting time, energy, and money reinventing the wheel.
+- Implement the low-level work to achieve **abstraction**, so that the user can swiftly translate his insights into practice, without wasting time, energy, and money, reinventing the wheel.
 - Follow good design practices to achieve **modularity**, allowing the user to swap in their components while still being able to reuse and extend on our framework.
 - Make use of a DevOps pipeline to achieve **continuous integration and delivery**, integrating a stack of cutting-edge technologies.